port-desktop/portable/README.md

 # portable
-Configuration files for Windows-based Portable applications to be used with the Port application manager.
+Configuration files for Windows-based Portable applications to be used with the Port application manager